-Chelsea’s Challenge is a twice-monthly post series in The Textile Design Lab, in which we share design ideas and inspiration to help our students create new work and build their portfolios.
+Chelsea’s Challenge is a monthly post series in The Textile Design Lab, in which we share design ideas and inspiration to help our students create new work and build their portfolios.
 The goal of these challenges is to provide a jumping-off point and help spark ideas for prints that may be outside of their usual go-to themes or styles.
 You can read more about the Challenges here.

 Please enjoy two of the stand-out collections created by our members last month, in response to our supermarket-themed challenge!